menga

 If you don't like those predetermined heights, guess what?
 You're out of luck.

-Notice the screws that adjust the individual saddle height.
+On traditional Jazzmaster/Jaguar saddles, there are screws to adjust height on a per-saddle level.
 It's a beautiful thing.
 You don't get this on Mustang saddles...

 ...and that's why you don't put a Mustang bridge on a Jazzmaster or Jaguar.